-But in the sense that a real human being is looking after and taking care of your site proactively as if it were his own, they are most certainly NOT managed.
+But in the sense that real human beings are looking after and taking care of your site proactively as if it were their own, they are most certainly NOT managed.

-What we do at SpeedKills.io can accurately be described as managed; what the other guys do might be better described as “configured”.
+What we do at MemberHost (my hosting company) can more accurately be described as managed; what the other guys do might be better described as “configured”.

 Bundle up with managed WordPress hosting